How to pass a list as an argument in Python

 print(result2)

-The corrected approach sets the default argument to None.
-Inside the add_items function, the line if items_list is None: checks for this default and creates a new empty list.
-This simple pattern guarantees that each function call gets its own list, preventing shared state and unexpected side effects.
-It's a crucial technique to use whenever a function's default argument is a mutable type, like a list or dictionary, to ensure predictable behavior.
+The corrected add_items function sets the default argument to None.
+Inside the function, the if items_list is None: check creates a new empty list each time it's called without a second argument.
+This simple change guarantees each call operates on a fresh, independent list, preventing the shared state issue.
+It's the standard Python idiom to use whenever you have mutable default arguments like lists or dictionaries.

 Preventing IndexError when accessing list elements

-An IndexError is a common runtime error you'll encounter when trying to access a list element with an index that's out of bounds.
-This happens when the index simply doesn't exist.
-The code below shows this error in action.
+An IndexError is a common runtime error that occurs when you try to access a list element using an index that is out of bounds.
+This happens if the index is negative or greater than the list's final index.

 def get_element(my_list, index):